The way that teams work together is rapidly changing.

 And in an era where so much is uncertain and everything seems to change day-to-day, a bit of lighthearted fun could be exactly what your team needs to stay sane.

-All the more reason to try out some new virtual team building activities ASAP!
+All the more reason to try out some new virtual team building activities!
 Check out a demo of RingCentral Video and start scheduling events and activities to bring your team together.